 Fennel oil has also traditionally been used for stomach issues.
 It has a nice licorice-like smell.
 You can apply fennel oil to the bottoms of your feet, massage it on your abdomen, drop a couple of drops in your hand and smell it directly from your hands, or you can also dilute 2-3 drops with a carrier oil.
 If you’re buying high-quality oil, one drop can already be potent.
 Remember not to overuse essential oils, especially if you’re buying high-quality oil.
 Fennel oil has some great properties; it’s antiseptic, anti-fungal, anti-inflammatory, and anti-spasmatic.
 Fennel oil also has a carminative nature, which means it helps prevent and relieve flatulence.

 Here are some additional essential oils that can help reduce nausea and indigestion:

 Question: What is a carrier oil? – C. Neuberger Mildner

 Answer: Carrier oil is an oil that has no therapeutic benefit.
-It is simply a regular oil used to dilute essential oils so they're not as strong when when applied to your skin.
+It is simply a regular oil used to dilute essential oils so they're not as strong when applied to your skin.

 Question: Can you put essential oils with Carrier oil on the bottom of the feet vs. putting on the location of a problem, i.e. stomach? – C. Kutyna

 Answer: Yes you can.
 You can put essential oils with a carrier oil at the bottom of your feet.
-The bottoms of your feet is one of the best places to apply essential oils because they have the second-largest pores in your body.
+The bottoms of your feet are one of the best places to apply essential oils because they have the second-largest pores in your body.
 This allows the oil to enter your system quickly.